goenning/goenning/_drafts/2017-03-18-server-side-cache-go.md

 ### Congratulations

-You just made something fast become even faster and thus helping make the Web a better place.
+You just made something fast become even faster, thus helping make the Web a better place.
 Thank you!

+If you like it, please share it or leave me a comment!

 Cheers,
 Guilherme